bergahallenktm/bergahallenktm.github.io/PRIVACY_POLICY.md

 Camera image frames used by these features are processed on the device and are not uploaded by BergaHallenKTM to a central service.

-QuickScan recognition is performed locally on the device using on-device machine-learning components.
+QuickScan recognition and OCR (Optical Character Recognition) are performed locally on the device using on-device machine-learning components.

 Information derived from a scan, such as card information that the user chooses to save or add to a deck, may subsequently be stored locally or sent to the user's selected self-hosted server as part of normal app functionality.

 ## 5. Network and Nearby-Device Access

-The application uses network access to communicate with self-hosted BergaHallen KTM servers selected by the user.
+The application uses network access to communicate with self-hosted BergaHallen KTM servers selected by the user, as well as to fetch card reference data (see Section 6).

 Where supported by Android, the application may also use nearby-device or local-network functionality to assist with discovering or connecting to a server.

 BergaHallen KTM does not use these capabilities to collect device location for advertising or tracking.

+## 6. Scryfall Integration and Attribution

+To ensure accurate card recognition, QuickScan requires a local card reference database.
+The application connects directly to **Scryfall** (a third-party public card data provider) over the Internet to keep this database up to date.

+Specifically, the application makes direct outbound requests to Scryfall to:
+* perform an automatic, lightweight metadata check upon QuickScan startup (only when a validated Internet connection exists) to determine if newer public card reference data is available;
+* download public card reference bulk data when the user explicitly requests or approves an update.

+**Data Privacy regarding Scryfall:**
+When the application connects to Scryfall, normal Internet metadata (such as your IP address and standard HTTP headers) is naturally visible to Scryfall and its hosting infrastructure.
+However, the application protects your privacy by ensuring that:
+* Camera image frames and OCR processing remain strictly on-device.
+* Your card scan history, saved decks, and collection data are **not** sent to Scryfall.
+* Your BergaHallen KTM account details, server identity, and authentication data are **not** sent to Scryfall.

+**Attribution:**
+* QuickScan card data is derived from Scryfall bulk data.
+* Scryfall is not affiliated with, nor endorsed by, BergaHallen KTM.
+* Magic: The Gathering and card names are the property of Wizards of the Coast as applicable.

-## 6. Third-Party Analytics, Advertising, and Tracking
+## 7. Third-Party Analytics, Advertising, and Tracking

 BergaHallen KTM does not use: